-Staff had completed sepsis awareness training.
-Sepsis prompts for staff and patient information posters were displayed throughout the practice.
+Staff had discussed sepsis at team meetings.
+Sepsis prompts and posters for staff were displayed in the practice staff room.
 This helped ensure staff made triage appointments effectively to manage patients who present with dental infection and where necessary refer patients for specialist care.